-Welcome to the 2013 Conservation Private Land Open To Sportsmen Guide.
-We’re again excited to provide this informative booklet that features lands open to public hunting across North Dakota.
+Welcome to the 2014 Conservation Private Land Open To Sportsmen Guide.
+We are again pleased to offer this booklet that allows readers to locate lands open to public hunting across the great state of North Dakota.

 I continue to emphasize how important it is to respect the land on which you hunt and the game you pursue.
-Also respect those utilizing that same area you might be hunting.
-We have an ongoing obligation to respect the land private landowners allow us to access, be they in the PLOTS program or not.
+Also respect fellow hunters in the same area.
+The individuals who have entered into PLOTS agreements with the Game and Fish Department are doing so willingly, but also expect you to treat the land with respect.

 I anticipate another great fall of hunting in North Dakota, but to me a big part of the hunt is the experience and not necessarily the harvest.
 We may not be where we want to be with game populations or PLOTS acreage, but we’re working on both fronts to achieve those goals.
 Get out and enjoy what North Dakota’s outdoors have to offer and you’ll be rewarded for your effort.